vidishsirdesai/projects/README.md

 This newly created column `normal_or_attack` will be the target column or variable for the specific case of testing the different hypotheses.

 ### Cleaning the data
-The steps to clean the data in the data cleaning step (above) are applied again,
+The steps to clean the data as seen in the data cleaning step (https://github.com/vidishsirdesai/network_anomaly_detection#data-cleaning) are applied again,
-1. Creating a new column `attack_hlc`.
+1. Creating a new column `attackhlc`.
 2. Cleaning the `suattempted` column.
 3. Removing the undefined and redundant columns, `lastflag` and `numoutboundcmds`.